 One of the most important pieces of advice you’ll ever get regarding your personal statements and application essays is this: Show, don’t tell.
 It’s a classic writing lesson, and you’ve probably heard it before, but how do you actually “show, not tell,” in your essays?
 Simply “telling” is ineffective, because it usually involves boastful claims such …

 When you write an application essay or statement of purpose, you’re trying to establish your worthiness for acceptance at your target school.
-And as part of that task, you need to show the adcom that you have the character traits their program values.
-But how do you prove in a written essay that you really are …
+As part of that task, you need to show the adcom that you have the character traits their program values.
+But how do you prove in a written essay that you’re a person of …

 Langston Hughes begins his poem “Theme for English B” in this way: The instructor said, Go home and write a page tonight.
 And let that page come out of you — Then, it will be true.
 I wonder if it’s that simple?
 “Tell Us about Yourself” When colleges give you the instruction “Tell us about yourself,” that might …